Puppet on a Chain (film): Production

-Alistair MacLean had formed a partnership with Geoffrey Reeves to make movies where MacLean would write and Reeves would direct.
+Alistair MacLean had formed a partnership with Geoffrey Reeve to make movies where MacLean would write and Reeves would direct.
 Reeves had been part of the development of Puppet on a Chain.
 The film was financed by the Big City company of Israel film producer Kurt Unger.
 MacLean wrote the script but Unger was unhappy and had it rewritten by Paul Wheeler which upset MacLean.
+Wheeler says he wrote the script for £2000.

 The film was shot on location in the Netherlands and at Shepperton Studios.

 The famous boat chase sequence was performed by Wim Wagenaar and directed by Don Sharp who was specifically hired to do it over a four-week period.
 Once he completed that sequence he was hired by the producers to reshoot additional sequences, using a moviola of the original cut on set to enable footage to match.
 Sharp says the plot was adjusted, the ending changed, among many other adjustments.
 Sharp: